BYUI-Web/responsive-prototype/README.md

 $ jekyll watch
 ```

-To develop locally, install [Grunt](http://gruntjs.com/) and run npm install to download the grunt plugins, then grunt to run the automated tasks.
+To develop locally, install [Grunt](http://gruntjs.com/), cd to the directory and run the following commands to download the grunt plugins and run the automated tasks.
 ```
 $ npm install
+$ grunt
 ```